 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X100T and the Nikon D5300?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Fujifilm X100T and the Nikon D5300 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100T – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Fujifilm X100T and the Nikon D5300 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably larger (30 percent) than the Fujifilm X100T.
 In this context, it is worth noting that neither the X100T nor the D5300 are weather-sealed.